-Figure 11.45; Figure 11.46; Figure 11.47; Figure 11.48; Figure 11.49; and Figure 11.50 illustrate, schematically, the Upper and Middle South Coast System in its current configuration and the existing demands being placed on the network.
+Figure 11.46; Figure 11.47; Figure 11.48; Figure 11.49; Figure 11.50; and Figure 11.51 illustrate, schematically, the Upper and Middle South Coast System in its current configuration and the existing demands being placed on the network.
 These schematics should be referred to when reading this Section.

-Figure 11.51; Figure 11.52; Figure 11.53; and Figure 11.54 illustrate, schematically, the Lower South Coast System in its current configuration.
+Figure 11.52; Figure 11.53; Figure 11.54; and Figure 11.55 illustrate, schematically, the Lower South Coast System in its current configuration.
 These schematics should be referred to when reading this Section.

-Figure 11.45 Demand on the South Coast System as at October 2020.
+Figure 11.46 Demand on the South Coast System as at October 2021.

-Figure 11.46 Five year demand projection for the South Coast System.
+Figure 11.47 Five year demand projection for the South Coast System.

-Figure 11.47 Ten year demand and projection for the South Coast System.
+Figure 11.48 Ten year demand and projection for the South Coast System.

-Figure 11.48 Fifteen year demand projection for the South Coast System.
+Figure 11.49 Fifteen year demand projection for the South Coast System.

-Figure 11.49 Twenty year demand and projection for the South Coast System.
+Figure 11.50 Twenty year demand and projection for the South Coast System.

-Figure 11.50 Thirty year demand projection for the South Coast System.
+Figure 11.51 Thirty year demand projection for the South Coast System.

-Figure 11.51 Schematic of the uMzimkhulu System Bulk Supply Infrastructure.
+Figure 11.52 Schematic of the uMzimkhulu System Bulk Supply Infrastructure.

-Figure 11.52 Schematic of the uMtamvuna System Bulk Supply Infrastructure.
+Figure 11.53 Schematic of the uMtamvuna System Bulk Supply Infrastructure.

-Figure 11.53 Schematic of the Harding-Weza System Bulk Supply Infrastructure.
+Figure 11.54 Schematic of the Harding-Weza System Bulk Supply Infrastructure.

-Figure 11.54 Schematic of the Vulamehlo System Bulk Supply Infrastructure.
+Figure 11.55 Schematic of the Vulamehlo System Bulk Supply Infrastructure.

-The water usage per sub-region is summarised in Table 11.53, along with the current relevant reservoir storage capacities.
+The water usage per sub-region is summarised in Table 11.55, along with the current relevant reservoir storage capacities.
 Analyses of the historical water sales for the sub regions are illustrated graphically below.

-Table 11.53 Water Availability: South Coast System.
+Table 11.55 Water Availability: South Coast System.

 Sub Region Supply System Infrastructure Capacity (M&/day) AADD (M&/day) Storage Capacity (Me)

-Upper Amanzimtoti South Coast Pipeline 59.5 45.8 25.0
+Upper Amanzimtoti South Coast Pipeline 59.5 40.2 25.0

 Middle Craigieburn n/a n/a n/a n/a

-Middle Umzinto WTP 13.6 10.2 5.0
+Middle Umzinto WTP 13.6 10.6 5.0

-Middle Mtwalume WTP 9.5 12.4 0.9
+Middle Mtwalume WTP 9.5 12.2 0.9

-Lower Mhlabatshane WTP 4.1 5.5 2.0
+Lower Mhlabatshane WTP 4.1 6.7 2.0

-Lower uMzimkhulu WTP 81 45.7 10.5
+Lower uMzimkhulu WTP 81 45.3 10.5

-Lower uMtamvuna WTP 20 (30) 18.4 5.0
+Lower uMtamvuna WTP 20 (30) 19.3 5.0

-Lower Harding-Weza WTP 6.4 5.2 + 2.1
+Lower Harding-Weza WTP 6.4 4.7 2.1

-Lower Vulamehlo WTP 3.0 (5) 2.8 0.4
+Lower Vulamehlo WTP 3.0 (5) 2.6 0.4++

-- \ eThekwini 35.3 Ml/day and Ugu 10.5 Ml/day - \\ Decommissioned, supplied from Amanzimtoti System - \\\ This indicates that the WTP is operating at full capacity - + Weza 4.0 Me/day and Harding 1.5 Me/day - ++ Inadequate on-site potable water storage - +++ This indicates that the WTP is operating at full capacity
+- eThekwini 35.3 Ml/day and Ugu 10.5 Ml/day - Decommissioned, supplied from Amanzimtoti System - This indicates that the WTP is operating at full capacity - + Weza 3.9 Me/day and Harding 0.8 Me/day - ++ Inadequate on-site potable water storage - +++ This indicates that the WTP is operating at full capacity

-The data available to perform the typical water sales forecast, for the Lower South Coast Systems, was highly variable and reliable water consumption trends for the various WTP's could not be ascertained.
+The data available to perform the typical water sales forecast, for the Lower South Coast Systems, was highly variable and reliable water consumption trends for the various WTP's could not be ascertained; with the exception of the Harding-Weza Supply System.
 Hence, the historic annual sales volumes were considered and integrated with water demand projections sourced from previous studies, viz.: All towns 2012, UAP2016 and Joat SIV's 2021.
-Namely, uMzimkhulu, uMtamvuna, Harding-Weza and Vulamehlo WTP's.
+Namely, uMzimkhulu, uMtamvuna and Vulamehlo WTP's.
+Note: Umgeni Water has been operating the Harding-Weza Supply System from January 2020.